grafke/Drone-workflow-controller/README.md

     git clone https://github.com/grafke/Drone-workflow-controller
     cd Drone-workflow-controller
+    # nano drone/config/settings.py #only if you really want to change something
+    python setup.py install

 Drone uses SQLite as persistent storage.

 Running Drone is super easy:

-    python bin/drone_app.py
+    drone_app.py

 # Configure Drone

 All configuration files are stored in drone/config.

 settings.py - main configuration file.
-There are a few parameters to configure.
+There are a few parameters you may want to configure.
 For example:

     schedule_interval_seconds - defines how often Drone checks the status of jobs and re-reads job configuration files. metadata_history_days - defines how long to keep job history in the database